 Implications for the diagnosis of a high anion gap metabolic acidosis

-- Short gut patients are particularly at risk
+- Short gut patients

 - Post-pancreatectomy patients who fail to take their enzyme supplements